umctec/teste-front/README.md

 > It's possible to complete the test with routes `/activities` and `/activity/:activityId/cards`, but you can also use: `/activity/:activityId` and `/cards`

 ## Submission instructions
+1. Make a fork of this repo;
-1. Create another branch with your name and submit as a pull request for us;
+1. Create a branch with your name and submit as a pull request for us;
 2. Create a new readme file with the instructions to run the project, and add any comments that you think is relevant.

 ## Questions?